 York River: Abundance reached a peak of 75 percent of the target in 2001 then stabilized at approximately 50 percent.
 Since 2005, shad abundance has declined to levels between 20-30 percent of the target.

-James River: Decreased from 14.3percent to 9.6 percent of the target.
+James River: Decreased from 9.6 percent to 7.1 percent of the target.
 Abundance estimates for the James River are a weighted combination of the upper James (Boshers Dam) and lower James data.

-Susquehanna River: Remained below 1 percent of the target (increased from 0 to 224 shad passing York Haven Dam)
+Susquehanna River: Remained below 1 percent of the target (slight decrease from 224 to 202 shad passing York Haven Dam)

 American Shad Restoration